mccurdyc/icsme2016-presentation/README.md

 pdflatex icsme2016-mccurdyc.tex
 ```

-If this does not work and you notice that some of the icons are rendering at a
+If this does not work well because you notice that some of the icons are
-font size that is too small, then please try the following commands instead.
+rendering at a font size that is too small, then please try the following
+commands instead.

 ```shell
 cd icsme2016-presentation